I am a Mdewakanton Dakota rights activist with several

 that white explorers performed a "punning" and "perverted" translation for the ancient and sacred

-River, commonly thought to be (Wakan).
-And it is also commonly thought that they did so, by taking
+River, (Wakan).
+And it is also commonly believed that they did so, by taking

-name for this river (Wakan), translated Spirit, and then incorrectly translated it to mean an alcohol
+name for this river (Wakan), translated Spirit, and then intentionally translated it incorrectly to mean an alcohol

 spirit, the